drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 document.

 Markdown mode helps here.
-It provides an interactive command, `markdown-insert-link` (bound to `C-c C-a L`) which prompts you for text (defaulting to whatever you have highlighted), the URL and the label, and which will insert the reference at your preferred location (controlled by the `markdown-reference-location` variable, which I've set to `end`, i.e. the end of my document).
+It provides an interactive command, `markdown-insert-link` (bound to `C-c C-l`) which is a kind of "all-in-one" interactive function which lets you enter an inline or reference link, depending on the parameters you provide.
+Reference links will be inserted at your preferred location (controlled by the `markdown-reference-location` variable, which I've set to `end`, i.e. the end of my document).

 ### Automatic Reference Labels

 This works, as far as it goes, but it's not quite as convenient as it could be.
 I generally don't try to attach any semantic meaning to my link labels;
 my usual approach is to simply use an ever increasing series of numbers.
-This lends itself to automation rather easily; my next label is always just the next number after the previous one.
+This lends itself well to automation; my next label is always just the next number after the previous one.

+With some shameless pilfery from [Emacs Wiki][9], I managed to cobble together some functions to allow me to easily add referenced links and images, incrementing the label as you add more.
+This is my markdown.el
+file:

+    :::elisp
+    (defun my-markdown-insert-reference-image-dwim ()
+     "Insert a reference image of the form ![text][label] at point.
+    If there is an active region, the text in the region will be used as the alt text.
+If the point is at a word, it will be used as the alt text.
+Otherwise, the alt text will be read from the minibuffer.
+The ref label will be read from the minibuffer in both cases, with completion from the set of currently defined references.
+To create an implicit reference link, press RET to accept the default, an empty label.
+If the entered referenced label is not defined, additionally prompt for the URL and (optional) title.
+The reference definition is placed at the location determined by `markdown-reference-location'."
+      (interactive)
+      (my-markdown-insert-reference-dwim 't))

+    (defun my-markdown-insert-reference-link-dwim ()
+     "Insert a reference link of the form [text][label] at point.
+    If there is an active region, the text in the region will be used as the link text.
+If the point is at a word, it will be used as the link text.
+Otherwise, the link text will be read from the minibuffer.
+The link label will be read from the minibuffer in both cases, with completion from the set of currently defined references.
+To create an implicit reference link, press RET to accept the default, an empty label.
+If the entered referenced label is not defined, additionally prompt for the URL and (optional) title.
+The reference definition is placed at the location determined by `markdown-reference-location'."
+      (interactive)
+      (my-markdown-insert-reference-dwim 'nil))

+    (defun my-markdown-insert-reference-dwim (image-p)
+      (let* ((defined-labels (markdown-get-defined-references))
+             (bounds (or (and (markdown-use-region-p)
+                              (cons (region-beginning) (region-end)))
+                         (markdown-bounds-of-thing-at-point 'word)))
+             (text (if bounds
+                       (buffer-substring (car bounds) (cdr bounds))
+                     (read-string "Text: ")))
+             (label (completing-read
+                     "Label (default is incremented numerical label): " defined-labels nil nil nil 'markdown-reference-label-history
+                     (next-markdown-label defined-labels)))
+             (ref (markdown-reference-definition
+                   (concat "[" (if (> (length label) 0) label text) "]")))
+             (url (unless ref (read-string "URL: ")))
+             (title (when (> (length url) 0)
+                      (read-string "Title (optional): "))))
+        (when bounds (delete-region (car bounds) (cdr bounds))) (if image-p
+            (markdown-insert-reference-image text label url title)
+          (markdown-insert-reference-link text label url title))))

+    (defun next-markdown-label(reflabels)
+      (number-to-string (+ 1 (max-list (mapcar 'string-to-number
+                            (remove-if-not 'string-integer-p reflabels))))))

+    (defun max-list(list)
+      (if (not list)
+          0
+        (max (car list) (max-list (cdr list)))))

+    (defun string-integer-p (string)
+       (if (string-match "\\`[-+]?[0-9]+\\'" string)
+           t
+         nil))

+    (defun my-markdown-mode-keys ()
+      "Modify keymaps used by `markdown-mode'."
+      (local-set-key (kbd "C-c C-a r") 'my-markdown-insert-reference-link-dwim)
+      (local-set-key (kbd "C-c C-i r") 'my-markdown-insert-reference-image-dwim))
+    (add-hook 'markdown-mode-hook 'my-markdown-mode-keys)

+    (setq markdown-reference-location 'end)
+    (setq markdown-font-lock-support-mode nil)